pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 `IOHIDPostEvent` will be failed if the process is not running in the current session user.
 (The root user is also forbidden.)

+Calling `IOHIDPostEvent` from userspace has very large delay.
+We cannot use it since we cannot achieve the flawless key repeat.

 ## CGEventCreate